-Telling Your Coworkers You Have Cancer Doesn't Have to Be Difficult
+How to Tell Your Coworkers You Have Cancer

 Cancer isn't easy but telling your coworkers can be.